nickwx97/kohworks.github.io/index.md

 ---
 layout: default
-title: Welcome to KohWorks
+title: Welcome
 ---

-# 👋 Hello!
+# 👋 Welcome to KohWorks

-This site is powered by Jekyll + GitHub Pages.
-More coming soon.
+This is the personal domain of Nicholas.
+Cyber security, AI tools, weird experiments.

+Check out the [Contact](/contact) page to get in touch.